 Grab some breakfast at your hotel and start your day early, with a morning walk along the river Rhine.
 Take time to admire the narrow streets and beautiful German architecture in Cologne’s Old Town.

-This convenient combination will see you gliding underneath the fabulous Cologne bridges and exploring the fantastic sites on foot with a friendly and knowledgable guide.
+This great combination will see you gliding underneath the fabulous Cologne bridges and exploring the fantastic sites on foot with a friendly and knowledgable guide.